 Most spider repellents consist of natural essential oils such as peppermint, cedarwood, lavender, sesame, and other bug-repelling oils.
 The spiders (and the food sources they prey on) find these substances unappealing, causing them to run from the treated area.
 Do note that as a natural product, they may require more frequent reapplication than other spider killers, but they’re generally safe for pets and children.

 If you’re new to DIY extermination, you may want to consult these commonly asked questions about spider killers.
 If you have additional questions, contact the manufacturer of the product you purchase.

-You can spot spray a single spider, or treat your foundation, windows, doors, and other places the insects gather, like cracks, crevices, and crawl spaces.
+You can spot-spray a single spider, or treat your foundation, windows, doors, and other places where arachnids gather, like cracks, crevices, and crawl spaces.

 Natural spider sprays containing peppermint oil or vinegar are very safe.
-When stored correctly, chemical insecticides are safe.
+When used and stored correctly, chemical insecticides are safe.
 Precautions for storing insecticide spray include:

 - Store pesticides where children and pets cannot reach them.
 Ideally, pesticides should be stored in a locked cabinet in a well-ventilated room.

 - Never store insecticides near food or medical supplies.